Offering Methodist charities

 It is also possible to pay cheques into your account at other bank branches which remain open or at the Post Office.
 In all instances please quote your CFB Deposit Fund Account number.
 Thank you.

-For those who are trustees or treasurers of non-Methodist charities, why not consider the Affirmative Deposit Fund?
+For those who are trustees or treasurers of non-Methodist charities, why not consider the Epworth Cash Plus Fund for Charities?

-Operating using the same staff and systems as the CFB Deposit Fund, the Affirmative Deposit Fund is available for non-Methodist churches and charities, and is managed by our sister company Epworth Investment Management.
+Operating using the same staff and systems as the CFB Deposit Fund, the Epworth Cash Plus Fund is available for non-Methodist churches and charities, and is managed by our sister company Epworth Investment Management.